Amazon self-publishing sounds tricky, but it’s actually one of the easiest ways to publish a book.

 Amazon self-publishing is one of the best publishing options for the modern author – giving you higher royalties, lower printing costs, and total creative control.

-- Write & Format Your Amazon Book Blurb
+- Step 4 – Write and Format Your Amazon Book Description

 - Amazon Self-Publishing – Frequently Asked Questions